 While private or municipal airfields are in the local area, civilian airfields are generally not reasonable choices for tactical jet aircraft FCLP for a variety of reasons.
 Civilian airfields do not have the equipment necessary to support FCLP, and the cost of adding these improvements would be excessive.
 All civilian air traffic would need to be suspended during FCLP because slower civilian aircraft mixing with tactical jet aircraft in the traffic pattern would pose an unacceptable safety risk.
-Exclusive use of an airfield for FCLPs could violate the Federal Aviation Administration Grant Assurance program requirement that civilian airfield users have equal right to the airfield.
+Exclusive use of an airfield for FCLPs could violate the FAA Grant Assurance program requirement that civilian airfield users have equal right to the airfield.
 Nonetheless, in order to fully explore whether any civilian airfields could reasonably be considered as alternative FCLP locations for Ault Field-based Growler aircraft, civilian airfields up to 75 nm from Ault Field were identified and reviewed for suitability.
-This review determined that no civilian airfields appear suitable for FCLP (Appendix H, Civilian Airfield Analysis).
+This review determined that no civilian airfields appear suitable for FCLP.
+The Civilian Airfield Analysis sets the maximum desired distance from Ault Field to the FCLP airfield at 50 nm in order to allow transit, a full set of FCLP landings, and return with acceptable fuel reserves without refueling.
+The study considered airfields out to 75 nm to ensure a suitable field outside of the Navy's desired distance was not missed in the analysis.
+The study presents a matrix listing all public-use civilian airfields within 75 nm of Ault Field and compares them against various criteria based on Navy policy, such as having a maximum field elevation of 1,000 ft above MSL and being within 17 nm of a runway with arresting gear in the event of emergencies.
+Other criteria developed for the screening include the number of current annual operations at the civilian airfield, runway length, and alterations to standard landing patterns.
+A full explanation is provided in Appendix G, Civilian Airfield Analysis.